kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

     $ ./dist.py --node NAME --disable

 Submit a new analysis task
-    The method of submission is always the same: by rest api or via web-gui , both only pointing on the "master node".
+    The method of submission is always the same: by REST API or via web GUI, both only pointing to the "master node".

 Get the report of a task should be requested throw master node integrated /api/